Critical WordPress Plugin Flaws Enable Admin Takeover

 Services / Consultancy

-Not every WordPress problem requires implementation work.
-Sometimes you need a second set of expert eyes on a plan, a codebase, or a proposal before committing to a significant decision.
-I provide independent technical assessments without commercial relationships with vendors, without an agency's interest in upselling a rebuild, and without the conflict of interest that comes from a developer reviewing their own work.
+As a WordPress specialist and independent consultant with over 20 years' experience, I provide expert technical judgement when you need it most: a second set of eyes on a plan, a codebase, or a proposal before you commit to a significant decision.
+No commercial relationships with vendors, no agency's interest in upselling a rebuild, and none of the conflict that comes from a developer reviewing their own work.

 £75/hour